How To, Steel Sheds, Wooden Sheds

 The Importance of your base

-We are forever telling you about the importance of a proper base for your shed.
+We’ve a pain in our faces telling you about the importance of a proper base for your steel shed.
 (No, really.
 I mean, we really are.
 It’s even all over the FAQs.
 I even built one myself to prove a point.).
 Bases are as important to how waterproof your shed is, as a good roof, in some respects.
 For example, if you build a steel shed on a wonky base, the frame won’t line up properly.
-If the frame doesn’t line up, gaps will appear where it’s off and these can let rainwater in.
-If you somehow manage to get your frame built on grass, the moisture levels in the soil will create an abundance of condensation in your shed.
+If the frame doesn’t line up properly, gaps will appear where it’s off – and in time, these can let rainwater in.
+Fairly simple concept, right?

+Other examples would be, if you somehow manage to get your frame built on grass.
+Here, the moisture levels in the soil will create an abundance of condensation in your shed, to the point where it’d look like it’s raining in your shed during the Winter months.
 Chances are however, that if you manage to build your shed on grass, the sides will sink at different speeds over time and your shed will be slowly pulled apart by gravity, again, causing the panels to warp, crack and allow water in.

 It’s also important to have a base that’s level. lf it’s not, rainwater will just run under your shed.
 You can of course seal in the internal edges (under the floor) with the likes of Tec7, if needed, but you can avoid this hassle by getting it right at the start.